 A while back, we created an infographic outlining how the WSI Lifecycle™ helps your business.
 The 'WSI Lifecycle™' is the process we use to deliver the best possible results to our clients.
-The benefits of a system-driven process are that it's proven and repeatable, which means we'll deliver digital marketing solutions that work (because we've done it before and we'll do it again!).
-The WSI Lifecycle™ also allows us to educate the companies and brands that we work with so everybody involved knows what's expected and required throughout the duration of a project.
+The benefits of a system-driven process are that it's proven and repeatable, which means we'll deliver digital marketing solutions that work (because we've done it before, and we'll do it again!).
+The WSI Lifecycle™ also allows us to educate the companies and brands that we work with so that everybody involved knows what's expected and required throughout the duration of a project.

 Collaboration Is Vital For Achieving Success With A Digital Marketing Partner

 Before we jump into anything else, it's necessary to discuss the importance of collaboration in any relationship between a company and its digital marketing agency.
-Collaboration is defined by Google as "the action of working with someone to produce or create something."
+Collaboration is defined by Google as, "the action of working with someone to produce or create something."
 Unfortunately, the expectation and even the meaning of collaboration are often left unaddressed or assumed at the beginning of a digital marketing project, and this results in a breakdown somewhere along the way.

 Despite the positives of embracing collaboration, the reality is that it's understandable when collaborative relationships buckle.
-We are talking about two businesses after all, and these days, workloads and stress levels are sky high in most workplaces.
+We are talking about two businesses, after all, and these days, workloads and stress levels are sky-high in most workplaces.
 This is why at the end of the day, it's absolutely key for an agency to get buy-in on collaboration before any project gets off the ground.
-We strongly believe in collaboration, which is why when you come full-circle back to our WSI Lifecycle™, you'll see that the first three phases of our approach require heavy participation from the client.
+We strongly believe in collaboration, which is why when you come full circle back to our WSI Lifecycle™, you'll see that the first three phases of our approach require heavy participation from the client.
 Fully transparent, just like we promise!

-A Good Agency Leads By Example
+A Good Digital Marketing Agency Leads By Example

 Think about the quickest purchase decisions you've ever made; wait, scratch that, we don't mean impulse decisions (because we know how those often turn out)!
 Instead, think about the purchases you're most satisfied with, and then consider the reasons you made those purchases.
 Some of us here at WSI found that we were most satisfied by purchases that were a) recommended or b) that we had used, tested, or watched a demonstration for.
 It makes sense that the best buys are those where you get exactly what you expect, which is a concept that applies to our point about collaboration (set expectations first!) and the notion of an agency leading by example.